ashim-jung-khadka/endpoint-control/README.md

-# Config Driven Url Control
+# Endpoint Control using Configuration

 ## Description
 - Control all endpoint using rights.